CyVerse-learning-materials/learning-center-2.0-release/README.md

    best to complete the checklist and then notify Tutorials@cyverse.org your repo is ready for the 2.0 release.

+**FOR THE 2.0 RELEASE ALL WORK SHOULD BE DONE ON THE BRANCH `learning_center_2_0_release_candidate`** Once the repo passes triage (from the 2.0 release template issue) the work can be merged to master.
+Then a 2.0 release can be created on GitHub.

 ## How to maintain links in CyVerse learning materials